dart-studio

 Qwen 3.6 and why South Florida shops should pay attention

-Alibaba's latest open model landed two days ago with a notable upgrade in non-English quality.
-In a bilingual city, that actually matters.
+Alibaba's latest open model shipped with a notable upgrade in non-English quality.
+In any bilingual market, that actually matters.

 qwenmultilingualsouth-florida